comp423-23s/final-project-final-d5/forum.md

 ### Tips for adding a new feature:
-* **Look through the files** and trace through how a post is created and posted on the forum on both the frontend and backend.
+* **Look through files** and trace through how a post is created and posted on the forum on both the frontend and backend.
   * Most of the current features contain frontend and backend concerns.
   * Understanding this process on both ends will give more clarity in how to implement new features/improve existing features, regardless of if your proposed changes effect the frontend or backend.

 * **Determine how responsibilities are split in your team**, or if you are working solo, the tasks you will need to complete.
   * Implementing a steady workflow requires choosing which tasks to prioritize and doing them on time: using the project board on GitHub is a good way of ensuring you are staying on track.

-3) **Documentation on code, code commits, and GitHub** are excellent ways of tracking where you are on the implementation and what task to tackle next -- especially when it involves a lot of dynamic parts.
+* **Documentation on code, code commits, and GitHub** are excellent ways of tracking where you are on the implementation and what task to tackle next -- especially when it involves a lot of dynamic parts.
   * Good documentation allows for future devs to understand what changes you made / how they might be able to improve upon said changes

 ## Future Work